WarotAsawa/code-quest/readme.md

 - **Tool:** Visual Studio Code
 - **Companion:** CodeWhisperer

+You will be on quest, solving problems using AWS services.
+There are totol of 5 quests listed as below.
+The quest is not in sequential order, so you can do any one first.

+- Quest 1: Shine bright like a diamond!
+- Quest 2: Bomb defuser
+- Quest 3: How old is Mr. Shiba?
+- Quest 4: Translate alien's message
+- Quest 5: Hello World!

 # Prerequisite!

 Here is the list of required resource you need before getting started.